guibou/PyF/Readme.md

 # TODO

+- Check with python that all examples are correct
+- Fix the only runtime error
 - Fix the unsupported formatters
 - Fix the small differences, the point of this library is to match the python syntax, so the differences should not exists.
 - Code quality (documentation and tests, we can copy the python tests)